Central Research Operations Guidance for Research Planning and Continuity

-OCM remains committed to the highest quality animal care in support of your research.
-We look forward to ongoing partnership during this challenging time.
+OCM remains committed to the highest quality care in support of your research.
+We look forward to an ongoing partnership during this challenging time.

 As mentioned, we have established a single point of contact email address to facilitate communication with OCM and research staff: email@example.com.

-In light of recent information about the corona virus longevity, the CZAR staff will suspend all face-to-face activities at this time.
+In light of recent information about the corona virus longevity, the CZAR staff has suspended all face-to-face activities at this time.

-To ensure the safety of our limited active staff, we are implementing the following measures immediately:
+To ensure the safety of our limited active staff, we have implemented the following measures: